A whole family year, typeset and printed, with the stories kept alongside.

 Tell us about your community and the room you'd like to offer.

-At ninety days we co-write what worked, in your words.
+At ninety days we sit down and write up what worked, in your words.

 Private research pilot

-Care homes (pilot)We're exploring reminiscence-with-consent with a small number of partners, at the family's pace.
-Families own the archive; you offer a quiet room to revisit it.Enquire about the pilotYour privacy
+Care homes (pilot)We're testing reminiscence-with-consent with a few partners, always at the family's pace.
+Families own the archive.
+You offer a calm room to revisit it.Enquire about the pilotYour privacy

 Plans for home

-Begin with one private memory.
-Stay free while you try it, then choose Family when the archive becomes part of everyday life at home.
+Start with one private memory.
+Stay free for as long as you're trying it out.
+Move to Family when it becomes part of everyday life at home.

 Free while we're in preview